NWChemEx/.github/docs/source/project_management/ci_maintainer_notes.rst

 4. LAYER OF BASH SCRIPTS (BOTTOM LAYER)
 ---------------------------------------

 **Bash scripts of .github repository:** The bottom layer consists of the bash scripts that are used by the composite actions in the previous layer.
 The bash scripts are also developed in a generic manner so that they can be re-used across multiple repository under the NWX organization.
 These bash scripts contain the bash commands necessary for building, testing and deploying the application and the corresponding documentation.
-The bash scripts resides in the individual action folders of the ``.github`` repository.
+The bash scripts reside in the individual action folders of the ``.github`` repository.

 The bash scripts are shown as ``Action{1,2,3}_bash_{1,2}.sh`` in the architecture figure.